naturepoker/sanger_check/README.md

 The second output is a stdout to a the terminal, meant to immediately give the user a bird's eye view of the quality of the sanger result.
 Each of the red * denotes a matching base between the forward and the reverse read, with an actual count of matching bases given below the cli graph.

+Here's what a decent sanger run of a common 16s bacterial barcoding might look like.

 ![Here's an example of a decent sanger output](./image/p1.png)

+And here's what a messy 16s barcoding run would look like - definitely needs a redo.

 ![And here's an example of a sanger output that will definitely needs a redo](./image/e1.png)